SangeethaGajam/IaC-Using-AWS-Terraform/README.md

 Once you execute the above project.
 You can see the 2 ec2 instances on AWS management console, EC2 instances.
 Creates load balancer on those both EC2 instances.
 Here is the public ips for 2 ec2 instances.
-You can see the by hitting the below links.
+You can see the output by hitting the below links.
 Instance1
 http://3.91.68.208/
 or